 You could hardly imagine a better topic for a #LINO70 lecture than CRISPR/Cas9.
 It’s not just that Charpentier and Doudna were awarded the 2020 Nobel Prize in Chemistry, but the method has progressed immensely in a short period of time.
 In 2012, the landmark paper presenting the last steps of the procedure was published, and by 2014, there were already 1,000 published studies.
 Now, we’re nearing 20,000 published papers, and several clinical trials using the method are well underway.

 CRISPR/Cas9 is already used as an experimental method to treat sickle cell disease (a group of inherited blood disorders), as well as some forms of blindness – and this is just the tip of the iceberg.
-Increasingly, researchers already eyeing ways to deploy CRISPR/Cas9 to sickle cell disease and help millions fight hunger, by tweaking crops and making them more resilient to things like pests and climate change.
+Researchers are already eyeing ways to deploy CRISPR/Cas9 to help millions fight hunger, by tweaking crops and making them more resilient to things like pests and climate change.
 “Things moved very fast,” Charpentier recalls.
 But they only moved so fast because the time was right.

 The Right Time

 Understanding and applying CRISPR/Cas9 required technologies that simply weren’t available a few decades ago; it was only thanks to recent advancements in biotechnology that the work of CRISPR pioneers was possible – a remarkable case of science helping science.